 Football’s biggest game of the year is here.
 And you know what that means: Party time!
 Forget staying at home with a bag of chips and six pack of beer.
-There are dozens of places all over LA to watch the Super Bowl on February 3.
+There are dozens of places all over LA to watch the Super Bowl on February 2.
 Whether you want a raucous restaurant with cheap drinks, a hidden bar by the beach or some tasty vegan action, here’s a list of where to watch the Super Bowl in Los Angeles and beyond.
-I’ll be updating this list regularly, so check back to find even more places where you can celebrate Game Day!
+(And for you homebodies, there are some take-out options, too.)

 Tony’s Darts Away – Burbank

 Did somebody say Vegan Super Bowl??
 Yes, folks.
 This little bar in the Valley is perfect for those who don’t know what to do with that friend who likes watching the pigskin tossed but doesn’t want to actually eat the pig.
-Guests can enjoy All-You-Can-Drink Beer for $20, complimentary light bar snacks and specials like vegan nachos, vegan BBQ sandwiches with pulled jackfruit, slaw & pickles, TDA’s signature Brussels sprouts made with agave, sriracha and toasted cumin seeds.
-You can also reserve a table by emailing firstname.lastname@example.org
+During the game, guests can enjoy All-You-Can-Eat & Drink for just $30!
+That includes anything on the menu plus any beer that comes in a pint.
+You can also reserve a table by emailing email@example.com

 Mohawk Bend – Echo Park